 Top 10 Peter Green Fleetwood Mac Songs

 Fleetwood Mac will always be most associated with the Lindsey Buckingham-Stevie Nicks era, thanks to the band’s 1977 blockbuster ‘Rumours.’
 But the group was around since the late ’60s making pretty great records, largely supplied by often-forgotten founding frontman Peter Green, who met drummer Mick Fleetwood and bassist John McVie as members of John Mayall’s band.
-Together with Jeremy Spencer and then Danny Kirwan, they helped craft Green’s singular vision of British blues-rock.
+Together with Jeremy Spencer and then Danny Kirwan, they helped craft Green’s singular vision of Chicago blues.
 By the end of the decade he would suffer through drug-fueled mental problems, leading to a diagnosis of schizophrenia that prompted his departure from the group by 1970.
 Other than one-off appearances on 1973′s ‘Penguin’ and 1979′s ‘Tusk,’ Green would never record with the band again.
 But as as our list of the Top 10 Peter Green Fleetwood Mac Songs shows, the singer and guitarist had left quite a mark on the future legends.

 'Stop Messin' Round'